Tax Management India. Com

 X X X X Extracts X X X X

-..... used for business purposes and the shop and the contiguous rooms were not converted into residential house.
+..... round-floor continued to be used for business purposes and the shop and the contiguous rooms were not converted into residential house.
 7. The question that albeit arises, is, whether when one building with three floors is subjected to different uses the ground-floor being Used for commercial purposes and the first and second floors for residential purposes, the judgment-debtor can claim, immunity from attachment or sale, with respect to the entire house under the provisions of Section 60(ccc) of the Code of Civil Procedure.
 No direct authority has been cited by either counsel in support of his contention.
 Mr. Jagan Nath Seth has relied mainly upon a Division Bench decision of La-hore High Court in Jhabban Lal v.
 Muhammad Umar ILR Lah.
 359: (AIR 1925 Lah 544 (A).
 That was a case, in which the dispute arose under Section 5 of the Punjab Pre-emption Act, I of 1913 and the question was, whether a building which was the subject-matter of the suit was a shop or a residential house.
 In that case it was found that the building was used for trade for over 20 years and it was situated in an area which 'was essentially a busi-ness quarter.
-The tenants had for the past 10 or 12 years used the ground-floor for .....
+The tenants had for the past 10 or 12 years us .....

 X X X X Extracts X X X X